 We would expect the lived experience of the child to be captured in the Referral.
 Within your information, please differentiate what is fact and what is your opinion.
 Further information, tools and resources can be found here

-We recognise that the Referral Form uses old language, please use the new wording – emerging, complex and specialist
+please use the wording/levels – emerging, complex and specialist

 Yes, the form hasn’t changed.
 A physical signature is not required on the electronic version as there is a check box to confirm they gave consent.

 The telephone referrals should be used for immediate concerns where a referral is completed over the phone via the call centre staff.
 You would still be required to complete a written referral within 24 hours of making your call though.

 Yes, however, if it doesn’t meet the threshold for intervention under section 47, you will be asked to complete an online referral form and your concerns will not be registered over the phone.

 GDPR regulations requires you to consent however you have a right to share if there are child safeguarding concerns which fall within the criteria.

 If you do not receive consent we will not be able to contact the parents however this would all be logged and if there was a cause for concern it may be moved up a scale from early help.